acccounttest/ChromeTabMouse-Chrome-Tab-Mouse/README.md

-Functionalities working with only mouse wheel without keyboard(see demo readme for a short list only for the mouse device alone).
+Functionalities working with only mouse wheel without keyboard(see demo readme for a short list only for the mouse device alone):
 ---

  - Send tab to a list of window or a new